Artos Faucets Review & Rating Updated: 10/21/18

 Omaha NE, 68144

-Westover, Inc., formed by Jonathan Petersen, Toby Hill and Peter Hill on January 19, 2009, is an importer and distributor of faucets manufactured in China and Italy that it sells under the Artos brand.
+Westover, Inc., formed by Jonathan Petersen, Toby Hill, and Peter Hill on January 19, 2009, is an importer and distributor of faucets manufactured in China and Italy that it sells under the Artos brand.
 It sells bath faucets only — no kitchen, bar or prep faucets — primarily through internet retailers and a national dealer network.

 Some Artos faucets are imported from Italy.
 We have identified the faucets in the Otella and Quarto collections as originating with RESP Rubinetterie Srl of Pogno in northern Italy.
-All other Artos faucets are made in China by:

-- Taizhou Fenghua Brassworks Co., Ltd , a manufacturer that sells under its own Flova brand in in Europe and Asia.
+- Taizhou Fenghua Brassworks Co., Ltd., a manufacturer that sells under its own Flova brand in Europe and Asia.
 It manufactures the Cascade and Safire collections for Artos.
 It also manufactures a few

 - Zhejiang Slion Brassware Co.
 Ltd., a Chinese faucet manufacturer that makes the Opera collection of faucets for Artos.

-Westover also imports some faucets through a Chinese broker, Zhejiang Zhong Rui Yi Sheng Trading Co.
+- Westover also imports some faucets through a Chinese broker, Zhejiang Zhong Rui Yi Sheng Trading Co.
 Ltd. which appear to have been manufactured by Taizhou Catly Sanitary Wares Co., Ltd., also a Chinese manufacturer located in Zhejiang Province.
 These faucets are sold by Artos as the Milan collection.
 Catly also makes faucets for

 - The Artos F501-7-1 In Wall Lav Faucet from the Opera series is made by Fenghua and appears in the that company's as the Flova Century FH8286-D11.

 - The Artos Kascade series is sold as the Flova Quanbo throughout Europe and Asia.

-- The Artos Otella F301-2 is manufactured by RESP as the 280.352 faucet, and the Artos Quarto F201-2 as the Resp 50.352.
+- The Artos Otella F301-2 is manufactured by RESP as the 280.352 faucet and the Artos Quarto F201-2 as the Resp 50.352.